Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 Updated for 2026

-Ontario HVAC Rebates 2026: Up to $17,500 in Stacked Grants
+Ontario HVAC Rebates 2026: Up to $7,500 Toward a Heat Pump

 The Home Renovation Savings Program (HRS) replaced Enbridge HER+ in December 2025.
-HRS pays up to $7,500 for a cold-climate air-source heat pump ($12,000 for geothermal/ground-source).
-Stack it with the federal Canada Greener Homes Loan ($40,000 at 0%) and the Oil-to-Heat-Pump Affordability Program ($10,000) for a typical oil-conversion stack of $17,600 in grants plus up to $40,000 interest-free.
-EcoFrost handles every rebate application.
+HRS pays up to $7,500 for a cold-climate air-source heat pump in an electric, oil, or propane-heated home ($12,000 for geothermal), and up to $2,000 in a natural-gas home.
+Income-qualified households can get a no-cost heat pump through Save on Energy.
+EcoFrost confirms which amount applies to your home and handles every rebate application.

 $7,500

-HRS heat pump rebate
+HRS heat pump (non-gas home)

-Active Rebate & Loan Programs (2026)
+Active Rebate Programs (2026)

 HRS